The Other Orthodox Family

 In Latin American Church has receives a TOMOS of autonomy since the 10th of November of 2010 in order to establish the Orthodox Church of Latin America, in dependence (sinodically) to the Synod of Avlon but independent in the governance.
 In future its aims to become the Latin American Synod in dependence to Metropolitan Angelos.)

-II.
-Traditional, and New Generation Oriental Orthodox Jurisdictions
+Traditional, Unrecognized and New Generation Oriental Orthodox Jurisdictions

 There a number of schismatic or non-canonical jurisdictions within the Oriental Orthodox family.
 Some of them have separated from the mainline Oriental Orthodox Churches due several ecclesiastical and administrative reasons whereas many other claim their historical connections with Oriental Orthodox Churches or their hierarchy.
 It is important to note that a large number of such jurisdictions in USA claim to have their ‘Apostolic Succession’ from Mar Joseph Rene Villate.